Reflectors

 Ellipsoidal Reflector

-An elliptical reflector is based on the ellipse, a shape which has two focal points.
+An elliptical reflector is based on the ellipse, a shape that has two focal points.

 Ellipse